Pwd9000-ML/terraform-azurerm-plan/README.md

 # Terraform Plan - GitHub Action (terraform-azurerm-plan)

-This Action can be used to create a Terraform **Deploy Plan** or **Destroy Plan** based on input parameter `plan_type`.
+This Action can be used to create a Terraform **Deploy Plan** or **Destroy Plan** based on input parameter `plan_mode`.
 The action connects to a remote Terraform backend in Azure, creates a terraform plan and uploads plan as a workflow artifact.
 (Additionally TFSEC IaC scanning can be enabled).

 See my [detailed tutorial](https://dev.to/pwd9000/multi-environment-azure-deployments-with-terraform-and-github-part-2-pdl) for more usage details.